 Here is some information on how to keep your insulin cold during travel.

 And maybe, you feel really bad during your flight or right after.
 You might get delayed and you need immediate access to your medication.
-Aren’t you glad you’ve packed them in your carry on!
+Aren’t you glad you’ve packed them in your carry-on!
 Here are more carry on packing tips from the Savvy Globetrotter.

 Tip # 4: Pack your medication in its original packaging

 Tip 4 is a tip I learned the hard way.
 I was only flying to Krakow for a long weekend, and I looked at all the little cartons with blisters of Azathioprine pills.
-I found an empty jar.
-I cleared all the pills from their blisters and put them into the jar.
+I found an empty jar and I cleared all the pills from their blisters and put them into the jar.

 When I arrived at airport security, the security officer asked me questions about the pills.
 What they were and why the jar had a label on it which didn’t match with the medication inside.
 Everything took a lot of time and I started to get stressed.
 What if he wouldn’t let me take them with me?